rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 However, prior research <d-cite key="choi2018waic,nalisnick2018deep,nalisnick2019detecting,ben2024d"></d-cite> has shown that generative models can sometimes assign higher likelihoods to OOD data than to in-distribution data.
 In <d-cite key="karczewski2025diffusion"></d-cite>, we show that diffusion models are no different.
 In fact, we push this analysis further by exploring the highest-density regions of diffusion models.

 Using a theoretical **mode-tracking ODE**, we investigate the regions of the data space where the model assigns the highest likelihood.
 Surprisingly, these regions are occupied by cartoon-like drawings or blurry images—patterns that are absent from the training data.
 Additionally, we observe a strong correlation between negative log-density and PNG image size, revealing that negative log-likelihood for image data is essentially a measure of **information content** or **detail**, rather than "in-distribution-ness".

+These surprising observations underscore the difference between maximum-density points and typical sets, which we explore next

 <div class='l-body'>
 <img class="img-fluid rounded z-depth-1" src="{{ site.baseurl }}/assets/img/density-guidance/cats_logp.jpg">